DanGould/code-bitcoin-csharp/README.md

 Congrats!
 Bask in your newfound glory 🥳🎉.
 You just deployed raw Bitcoin Script to the blockchain.
 It will be there forever!

 >‼️ : At this point, assuming Success, coin is spent. set `broadcastResponse = null` or comment how the last block of code we wrote.
 We can't double-spend in bitcoin.
 If we could it would be worthless.
-Running this again will send more money from master to Alice and Bob
+Running this again will send more money from the treasurer to Alice and Bob

 # Writing a Multisig Transaction
 Bitcoin allows us to have shared ownership over coins with multi-signature transactions or multisig for short.
 These, and the transactions you wrote before are simple smart-contracts.

 In order to demonstrate this shared ownership we will create a ```ScriptPubKey``` that represents an **m-of-n multisig**.
 This means that in order to spend the coins, **m** number of private keys will be needed to sign the spending transaction out of the **n** number of different public keys provided.

-Let’s create a multi-sig tx with Bob, Alice and our master, where 2 of the 3 of them need to sign a transaction in order to spend a coin.
+Let’s create a multi-sig tx with Bob, Alice and our treasurer, where 2 of the 3 of them need to sign a transaction in order to spend a coin.

 At the top:
 ```cs